 Most of the screen of the game will be occupied with the scenario and main charactacter.
 On the foreground we will need to have the three bars of energy, temperature and motivation.
-These will either be presented as horizontal bars, or circular ones like in Long Dark.
-We also have to decide in which corner of the screen they will be positioned.
+These will be presented as three horizontal bars lined up at the bottom of the screen.

 Another thing we have been thinking about is the inventory.
-One possibility is for the inventory to constantly appear on screen, as a horizontal bar on the bottom of the screen.
-Another possibility would be for it to appear over the main screen when a certain key is pressed (key B).
+It will appear over the main screen,at the bottom (over the bars) when the I key is pressed.